 West Virginia requires all businesses to carry workers’ compensation insurance, with some exceptions.
 This policy provides medical benefits and wage loss benefits for employees who are injured on the job.

-All West Virginia businesses are required to carry workers’ compensation insurance.
-However, there are a few limited exceptions to the West Virginia workers’ compensation requirements.
+All West Virginia businesses with employees are required to carry workers’ compensation insurance.
+However, there are a few exemptions to the West Virginia workers’ compensation requirements.
 You don’t need to carry workers’ compensation for:

 Workers’ compensation in West Virginia is regulated by the West Virginia Offices of the Insurance Commissioner.

 When an employee is injured on the job, this policy covers the cost of medical care and provides lost wage benefits.
 It also protects employers from lawsuits related to workplace injuries.

 Workers' compensation benefits for injured workers in West Virginia include: